pamusialak/candy/README.md

 ## About the Project
-Welcome to my project, How Sweet Is This!—a exploration of our favorite candy.
+Welcome to our project, How Sweet Is This!—a exploration of our favorite candy.
 This web page combines engaging content and images to celebrate and share the sweet joy of candy.

 ## Project Overview
 In this assignment, we are tasked with creating a visually appealing and informative web page centered around our favorite candy, and we chose Hershey's Cookies 'n' Cream.
 Key features include: